OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

   - [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names (except for those related to property names; MultiInterface uses the properties interface name instead), but MultiInterface does not otherwise use ITestIndexProperties.
     - For example, MultiInterface_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
   - Testing uses IPersonGrain, IJobGrain, and IEmployeeGrain indexed interfaces on an Employee grain.

+#### *SharedGrainInterface* Tests
+There is a single test runner that tests (and illustrates how to use) an indexed grain interface that is implemented on multiple grain classes.
+These are implemented in a single file, [test/Orleans.Indexing.Tests/Runners/SharedGrainInterfaceRunner.cs](/test/Orleans.Indexing.Tests/Runners/SharedGrainInterfaceRunner.cs), which includes all definitions for grain interfaces and for state, grain, and grain classes.

 #### *SportsTeamIndexing* Sample
 The SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing illustrates creating a simple indexed application, and serves as an example for creating tests outside the Unit Testing framework.
 It also illustrates some of the changes required when moving an application's consistency scheme from Workflow to Transactions.